jeremyvlegros/jeremyvlegros/_posts/2023-06-13-about-website-goals-reliability-and-simplicity.md

 - "#website"
 ---

-- no cookies prompt from me
+- no cookies from me
+- no data analytic here from me
+- no paid stuff
-- no advertisements from me, except unadvertised links in the form of a ~ "more" link
+- no advertisements except for links when pertinents
-- no `JavaScript` requirement from me, only requires HTML/CSS and an updated web browser
+- no `JavaScript` requirements :
-- no money related things on the website
-- no data analytics on the website
+  - the website works with HTML, and with or without `CSS`
-- no comments, likes, re-blog, retweets on the website
+- no social interactions
-- no visible images except from sources such as video players
 - no mouse hover prompts, such as tips
+- no image hosting & visible :
+  - I use colored images that will only appear on social websites